 II.
 Reason for Policy

-The College’s Affirmative Action Program reflects the College’s attitude and its intention to recruit, hire, train, promote, and transfer employees without regard to race, color, national origin, religion, creed, age, disability, sex, gender identity, sexual orientation, familial status, pregnancy, predisposing genetic characteristics, military status (including U.S. Veteran status), domestic violence victim status, or prior criminal conviction; establishes the basis for the above mentioned employment action decisions so as to further the principles of equal employment opportunity and the Onondaga Community College Principles of Community; provide equal opportunities, pursuant to Executive Order 11246 as amended by Executive Order 11375, to minority and women employees and applicants; provide equal opportunities pursuant to the Rehabilitation Act of 1973 to qualified individuals with disabilities; and provide, pursuant to the Vietnam Era Veterans' Readjustment Act of 1974, as amended, equal opportunities to those who are qualified protected U.S. Veterans.
+The College’s Affirmative Action Program reflects the College’s attitude and its intention to recruit, hire, train, promote, and transfer employees without regard to race, color, national origin, religion, creed, age, disability, sex, gender identity, gender expression, sexual orientation, familial status, pregnancy, predisposing genetic characteristics or carrier status*, military status (including U.S. Veteran status), domestic violence victim status, prior criminal conviction that is unrelated to the employee's job, or any other characteristic protected by law; establishes the basis for the above mentioned employment action decisions so as to further the principles of equal employment opportunity and the Onondaga Community College Principles of Community; provide equal opportunities, pursuant to Executive Order 11246 as amended by Executive Order 11375, to minority and women employees and applicants; provide equal opportunities pursuant to the Rehabilitation Act of 1973 to qualified individuals with disabilities; and provide, pursuant to the Vietnam Era Veterans' Readjustment Act of 1974, as amended, equal opportunities to those who are qualified protected U.S. Veterans.
 The College recognizes that achieving equal treatment may require proactive measures to offset obstacles and barriers faced by the protected groups for whom we seek inclusion.

 - US Department of Labor Executive Order 11246

 - US Department of Labor Final Rule Section 503

 - US Department of Labor Final Rule VEVRAA